 The school also offers tuition in many instruments using peripatetic teachers.
 These include tutors in clarinet, flute, saxophone, keyboard, piano, violin, guitar, trumpet and drums.
 There are also many opportunities for the children to perform in assemblies, school concerts and in the community.

-As of September 2014, our school follows the 'National Curriculum 2014 for Mathematics'.
+As of September 2018, our school follows the 'White Rose Maths' approach where a mastery approach to each mathematical strand of the curriculum is developed.
 The programs of study for mathematics are set out year-by-year for key stages 1 and 2.
 Each Year group follows their Program of Study.

 Information Communication Technology